RonaldKiprotich/Pitch-App/README.md

 * $ python3.8 -m pip install -r requirements.txt (install all dependencies)
 * Inside the manage.py module change the config_name parameter from 'production' to 'development' ie app = create_app('production') should be app = create_app('development')
 * $ ./start.sh

+# How it works

+* A user needs to sign up
+* A user the needs to sign in to vote and post pitches